codymj/ansible/README.md

     # vim /etc/ssh/ssh_config

-Uncomment and/or set the following properties
+Uncomment and/or set `PasswordAuthentication no`

     # systemctl restart sshd